Controlling quantum chaos via Parrondo strategies on noisy intermediate-scale quantum hardware: Introduction

-Parrondo's paradox refers to circumstances where a combination of losing strategies can result in a winning outcome~\cite{Parrondo}.
+Parrondo's paradox refers to circumstances where a combination of losing strategies can result in a winning outcome~\cite{Parrondo},\cite{Hammer},~\cite{Abbott},\cite{exptparrando}.
 In the context of QWs, this implies that a combination of chaotic walks can result in a periodic walk, illustrating the emergence of order from chaos~\cite{panda}.
-In recent studies, Parrando's strategies have found their applications in classical chaos control theory~\cite{Kang,chaos1} and quantum cryptography~\cite{panda,me-cb2}, where the emergence of order significantly reduces the resources (quantum gates) required in the communication protocol between Alice and Bob.
+In recent studies, Parrondo's strategies have found their applications in classical chaos control theory~\cite{Kang,chaos1} and quantum cryptography~\cite{panda,me-cb2}, where the emergence of order significantly reduces the resources (quantum gates) required in the communication protocol between Alice and Bob.
 However, there has been no attempt to implement the phenomenon of the emergence of order from chaos in quantum circuits on real quantum hardware (NISQ devices).
 Herein, we achieve this via utilizing the counterintuitive strategy: Parrondo strategy both in odd and even cycle graphs with and without DD using three different IBM NISQ devices~\cite{ibm}, namely, \texttt{ibm\_sherbrooke},\texttt{ibm\_brisbane}, and \texttt{ibm\_kyiv}. \\This paper is structured as follows.
 In section~\ref{2}, we first lay the background on DTQWs on arbitrary cyclic graphs, using Parrondo's strategy to generate order from chaos.
 In section~\ref{3}, we introduce the methods of quantum circuit implementation of both even and odd cycles, along with their NISQ implementations on \texttt{ibm\_sherbrooke}, to visualize the transition from chaos to order.
 In the same section, we analyze and address the problems of implementing odd-site (e.g., 3) cycle DTQW with NISQ hardware.
 We show improvements in the results of the real hardware via the integration of an error suppression tool: \textit{dynamical decoupling } to quantum circuits.
 In section~\ref{4}, we analyze and compare the circuit implementation of the even (4) cycle DTQW of existing schemes in terms of fidelity and quantum circuit depth.
 Further, we analyze our results on implementations of DTQWs and transition from chaos to order, on even (4) and odd (3) cyclic graphs, via the fidelity and circuit depths in NISQ quantum computers.
-We conclude in section~\ref{5}, discuss our future plans, and give a perspective on implementing Parrondo strategies in different contexts via NISQ devices.
-Additional details on: the algorithm to control chaos via cyclic DTQWs, the transpiled IBM quantum circuits, calculations of circuit depth, and results obtained from \texttt{ibm\_brisbane} and \texttt{ibm\_kyiv} quantum computers are discussed in Appendices~\ref{Algorithm}-\ref{results}.
+We conclude in section~\ref{con}, discuss our future plans, and give a perspective on implementing Parrondo strategies in different contexts via NISQ devices.
+Additional details on: the algorithm to control chaos via cyclic DTQWs, the transpiled IBM quantum circuits, calculations of circuit depth, results obtained from \texttt{ibm\_brisbane} and \texttt{ibm\_kyiv} quantum computers, calculation of the Lyapunov exponent for 4-cycle DTQWs, results for chaotic sequences of unitary operators, and comparison of probability distributions via Hellinger fidelity and Bhattacharya fidelity are discussed in Appendices~\ref{Algorithm}-\ref{7}.